inclement/inclem.net/content/100115-python3inp4a.rst

 To build for Python 3, add the ``python3crystax`` recipe to the requirements option, e.g. :code:`--requirements=python3crystax,kivy`.
-It should work automatically with all existing recipes (though at this stage there may be bugs or problems with a few).
-The exact syntax may change in the future as the python3 support becomes better integrated, but not significantly.
+It should mostly work automatically with existing recipes, though at this stage there may be bugs or problems with a few, and some will need modification.
+The exact syntax above may also change in the future as the Python 3 support becomes better integrated, but not significantly.

 There's also one big change whose importance I'm not sure about; the Python 3 mechanism doesn't currently build a local Python 3 to use as a